scandum/crumsort/README.md

 Crumsort being unstable will scramble pre-existing patterns, making it less adaptive than fluxsort which will switch to quadsort when it detects ordered data during the partitioning phase.

 Because of the partitioning scheme crumsort is slower than pdqsort when sorting long doubles.
 Fixing this is on my todo list but it may not be feasible.

+To take full advantage of branchless operations the cmp macro needs to be uncommented in bench.c, which will increase the performance by 100% on primitive types.
+The crumsort_prim() function can be used to access primitive comparisons directly.

 Big O
 -----